-However, a recent Forrester research report, Best Practices For Tackling New Dev Challenges With Requirements Management, has presented the argument that agile development alone is not enough to support the changing pace in software development.
+However, we'd like to argue that agile development alone is not enough to support the changing pace in software development.

 As customer needs and expectations change, teams need to increase their delivery velocity of high-quality applications more than ever before.
 However, there is a direct relationship between the rate of risk and the rate of delivery speed.
 As you develop applications faster, the risk of missing requirements also increases.
 To keep track of the changes in regulations, products, and processes, application development and delivery leaders need to reconsider their stance on requirements management tools.

 To keep up with the pack - never mind lead it - agile team leaders need a better way to handle the growing complexities of software development than manual processes and documents can provide.
 The right requirements management tool - even in an agile work environment - will provide governance, structure, and discipline; thereby, ensuring all requirements are being met throughout the stages of development.

 It's still popular belief that requirements management tools have limited capabilities and only cater to highly regulated industries.
 Although this may have been the case at one point, today's requirements management tools promote alignment and collaboration across siloed teams and disparate tools.
 Their ability to assist with elicitation, definition, and management of software requirements will help teams deliver valuable products faster than ever before.

 Agile teams who have implemented requirements management solutions into their toolchain have been able to:

 Requirements management tools have expanded their integrations with source code repositories, work management tools, design tools, and testing tools to give teams end-to-end traceability within a DevOps environment.
 Solutions like Storyteller also allow teams to store all requirements in a centralized, versioned, repository which promotes requirement reuse easily.